-The Schomburg Center for Research in Black Culture located in Harlem, New York, is a research unit of The New York Public Library system.
-The Center consists of three connected buildings: The Schomburg Building, the Langston Hughes Building, and the Landmark Building.
-It is recognized as one of the leading institutions focusing exclusively on African-American, African Diaspora, and African experiences.
-Begun with the collections of Arturo Alfonso Schomburg 90 years ago, the Schomburg has collected, preserved, and provided access to materials documenting black life in America and worldwide.
+Established with the collections of Arturo Alfonso Schomburg 95 years ago, the Schomburg has collected, preserved, and provided access to materials documenting black life in America and worldwide.
 It has also promoted the study and interpretation of the history and culture of people of African descent.
-In 2015, it won the National Medal for Museum and Library Service and in January 2017, the Schomburg Center was named a National Historic Landmark by the National Park Service, recognizing its vast collection of materials that represent the history and culture of people of African descent through a global, transnational perspective.
+In 2015, the Schomburg won the National Medal for Museum and Library Service and in January 2017, the Schomburg Center was named a National Historic Landmark by the National Park Service, recognizing its vast collection of materials that represent the history and culture of people of African descent through a global, transnational perspective.
 Today, the Schomburg continues to serve the community not just as a center and a library, but also as a space that encourages lifelong education and exploration.